What is EOS – Ethereum’s biggest competitor

 When trading with AvaTrade you are trading on the price changes of the digital coin, and not physically purchasing it.

-The maximum accumulated position size for EOS is $50,000 notional value, details in our Conditions and Charges page.
+The maximum accumulated position size for EOS is $50,000 notional value, details in our Trading conditions and Charges page.